 How it’s Done:

 - Father or designate from boy’s side gives money directly to girl.
 Then offers and feeds her a small bit of Indian sweet.

 - Father or designate from girl’s side gives money directly to boy.
 Then offers and feeds him a small sweet.

-Bachai lok, your Auntyji knows that takhas these days are becoming big and elaborate, but I recommend the takha be a small, intimate gathering of the two families.
+Bachai lok, your Auntyji knows that thakas these days are becoming big and elaborate, but I recommend the thaka be a small, intimate gathering of the two families.
 Plenty of opportunities for big functions will arise throughout the wedding.
-A takha, in my humble opinion, is best conducted when accompanied by lunch, or perhaps, afternoon tea with snacks – because, bachai lokh, as you know, all Punjabi functions must include kanna (food).
+A thaka, in my humble opinion, is best conducted when accompanied by lunch, or perhaps, afternoon tea with snacks – because, bachai lokh, as you know, all Punjabi functions must include kanna (food).